 We all know that a deep understanding of psychology will make us better marketers, but determining exactly where to start if we want to learn more about the psychology of marketing can feel daunting.
 After all, psychology is an enormous field with many sub-areas to drill down into and countless case studies, books, online articles, and magazines to wrap your head around.

-I’ve been grappling with this since I decided to focus on improving my own understand of the psychology of marketing.
-In an effort to make all of our lives easier, I’ve scoured the web for the best articles, infographics and books about the subject and organized everything into the following categories so that you can skip directly to the topic you want to learn about:
+I’ve been grappling with this since I decided to focus on improving my own understanding of the psychology of marketing.
+In an effort to make all of our lives easier, I’ve scoured the web for the best articles, infographics, and books about the subject and organized everything into the following categories so that you can skip directly to the topic you want to learn about:

-So start reading, and let me know if I’ve missed any of your favorite resources in the comments section.
+So start reading, and let me know in the comments if I’ve missed any of your favorite resources.

 1. Psychology for Marketers: 9 Revealing Principles of Human Behavior – Don’t know much about the relationship between psychology and marketing?
 This article is a great place to start.
 It provides an introduction to psychological principles that are highly relevant to marketing and explains how to apply them to your marketing campaigns.

-2. The 20 Best Lessons from Social Psychology – Did you know that tips for waiters go up 3.3% when an after-dinner mint is provided with the receipt, and they increase a full 20% with a look in the eye and a second mint from the server?
-That’s known as reciprocity, and, if you’re like me, it probably got you thinking about how to apply this to, say, email marketing or growth strategies.
+2. The Psychology of Reciprocity and Rewards– Did you know that tips for waiters go up when an after-dinner mint is provided with the receipt?
+That’s known as reciprocity, and, if you’re like me, it probably got you thinking about how to apply this to, say, rewards programs, email marketing, or growth strategies.

 3. The Complete Guide to Understanding Consumer Psychology – This guide covers everything you need to know about consumer psychology, from the power of emotions to the psychology of color and pricing.
 As the introduction states, “Understanding the psychology of your visitors will help you maximize your revenue because you can show them more of what they want and less of what they don’t.”